⭐️ Decoding OpenAI Evals

 We could set the CI/CD block to fail in case the accuracy does not meet our standards on the provided dataset.

-2. Finding blind-sides of a model in real-time
+2. Finding blind sides of a model in real-time

-In real-time, we could keep judging the output of models based on real-user input and find areas or use-cases where the model may not be performing well.
+In real-time, we could keep judging the output of models based on real-user input and find areas or use cases where the model may not be performing well.

 3. To compare fine-tunes to foundational models

 We can also use evals to find if the accuracy of the model improves as we fine-tune it with examples.
-Although, it becomes important to separate out the test & train data so that we don't introduce a bias in our evaluations.
+However, it becomes important to separate out the test & train data so that we don't introduce a bias in our evaluations.

-Eval Templates
+Type of OpenAI Eval Templates

 OpenAI has defined 2 types of eval templates that can be used out of the box: